mixmesh/mixmesh/webui/suggestions.md

 ## Page: My Key

-Well, here the user's nym and public key is shown as a 2d-barcode and other users can go to their "Import player" page to import it.
+Well, here the user's nym and public key is shown as a 2d-barcode and other users can go to their "Import key" page to import it.

 Navigation bar: | **My Key** | *Import Key* | *List keys* | *Import key bundle* | *Settings* |